jessicatoohig/jessicatoohig/README.md

 ## Work 🏫
 - Research Assistant in the Mendoza Colle of Business at the University of Notre Dame, primarily focused on social psychology.
 - Resident Counselor for Univesity of Notre Dame Pre-College programs.
+- Worked as a waitress at Chagrin Valley Athletic Club in Cleveland, Ohio for all four years of high school.

+## Other Involvements
+- Procter and Gamble Project Leader on the Student International Business Council.
+- Community Engagement Execuetive Chair on the Universitty of Notre Dame Student Union Board (SUB).
+- Howard Hall Dorm Commisioner.

 ## Technical Skills 📊
 <img width="100" height="100" alt="image" src="https://github.com/user-attachments/assets/d931764d-a4bd-4cf5-a48c-10cd7c9965c0" />